nadeeshanidayarathna/templates/README.md

 # Spider Ease
 - This project is a web scraping CLI application using `Node.js` and `Puppeteer`
-- The scraper service (`scraper`) will scrape the given page via the JS template available in the `lib` folder.
+- The scraper service (`scraper`) will scrape the given page via the JS template available in the `lib\templates` folder.
 (place it in the relevant country code + sub folder)

 ## Installation